jundalisay/spblist/content/en/research/poincare/science/chapter-09b.md

 oncile it with the unity of nature?
 For if all things are interdependent, the relations in which so many different objects intervene can no longer be simple.
-If we study the history of science we see produced twoscience and hypothesis 164 phenomena which are, so to speak, each the inverse of the other.
+If we study the history of science we see produced two 164 phenomena which are, so to speak, each the inverse of the other.
 Sometimes it is simplicity which is hidden under